Water Has a Memory: Preserving Portsmouth and Strawbery Banke from Sea Level Rise

 Strawbery Banke’s historic houses are being damaged by the effects of sea level rise.
 Right now.

-The Museum’s historic and picturesque location on the banks of the Piscataqua River has, unfortunately, placed it at the highest-at-risk area for impacts of sea level rise, which are already being seen in four of the historic houses.
+The Museum’s historic and picturesque location on the banks of the Piscataqua River had, unfortunately, placed it in the highest-at-risk area for impacts of sea level rise, which had already been visible in four of the historic houses.

-Strawbery Banke teaches centuries of history in the same waterfront neighborhood to thousands of visitors each year.
-Now the Museum endeavors to reach how history is impacting the present and future.
+For years, Strawbery Banke taught centuries of history in the same waterfront neighborhood to thousands of visitors each year.
+With this exhibit, the Museum sought to show how history was impacting the present and future.

 Click the link above to view a time-lapse video of a King Tide event in the dirt floor basement of the Shapley-Drisco-Pridham House on December 5, 2017